Dan1meR4ik-12/RaidenShogun-GRUB-Theme/README.md

 ![screenshot](https://github.com/user-attachments/assets/7292d348-3c21-415c-afd2-e9ab2a942299)

 ## Theme Description
 Raiden Shogun from Genshin Impact GRUB theme.
-Here is EN and RU version also for Ventoy
+Here is EN and RU version also for Ventoy and .psd file for your own customization.

 ## Installation
 1. Download & Unzip